NOW ACCEPTING PHS-C APPLICATIONS

 Enhanced Recovery After Delivery® training develops clinical leaders who drive maternal rehab program development across health systems and empowers business owners to create new service lines that deliver earlier support for families during pregnancy and the early postpartum period.

-Pelvic Health Business Owner, PHS-C Graduate
+Pelvic Health Business Owner, PHS-C Recipient

 Therapists who complete ERAD® have: